nickyiliwang0000/h/react-and-firebase/events.md

     }
   }

-	// setState is a React method which forces the component to re-render.
-In React, this is how we always want to update our state as opposed to directly altering state.
-We will explore this in a further lesson. handleClick = () => {
+  handleClick = () => {
     this.setState({
-			// retrieve our current state value and incease it by one value
+			// retrieve our current state value and increase it by one value
 		  count: this.state.count + 1
 		})
   }